 - Persistent dribbling

-If a parent notices any eating difficulties in their infant, or speech impediments in their older child, parents should bring the baby to their primary care provider for an evaluation.
+If a parent notices any feeding difficulties in their infant, or speech impediments in their older child, they should bring their child to their primary care provider for an evaluation.
 The primary care provider will usually be able to make a diagnosis of tongue tie based on a physical exam.
-The primary care provider will then likely refer your child to an otolaryngologist, sometimes called an ENT (ear, nose and throat specialist).
+The primary care provider will then likely refer your child to an otolaryngologist or an ENT physician (ear, nose and throat specialist).
 This specialist will confirm the diagnosis and be able to recommend the best treatment.
 During the evaluation, the otolaryngologist may:

 - Perform a physical exam of your child’s mouth and teeth and use a tongue depressor to elevate the tip of your child’s tongue

 - Ask your older child to perform various exercises with their tongue to demonstrate maximum range of motion

-- Ask your older child to articulate certain sounds, like “r”s and “l”s
+- Ask your older child to articulate certain sounds, like “n”s and “l”s

-While some primary care providers take a watchful waiting approach to see if tongue tie might go away in milder cases, others increasingly recommend a prompt treatment approach, to prevent continues feeding difficulties in an infant, or in an older child more subtle speech difficulties, dental problems, and associated social anxieties.
+While some providers take a watchful waiting approach to see if tongue tie might go away in milder cases, others increasingly recommend a prompt treatment approach, to prevent continues feeding difficulties in an infant, or in an older child more subtle speech difficulties, dental problems, and associated social anxieties.
 Most cases of tongue tie are treated as soon as they are diagnosed, and depending on the child’s age, it can be done either in the office or in the operating room.